-Read more about how BFRDP has helped grow new farmers:
+To learn more about how BFRDP has helped bring up new farmers:

 Each year, NIFA releases a Request for Applications (RFA) and solicits grant proposals from organizations that are in the process of establishing and expanding beginning farmer training programs and resources.
 The RFA is typically released sometime in the fall and posted on the NIFA BFRDP home page.
 Applicants are typically given 60 days to complete their application and submit it to Grants.gov.
 Applications are then evaluated by a peer review panel, which consists of farmers, extension professionals, and beginning farmer educators.
 Farmers are encouraged to participate in the peer review process, and more information can be obtained by contacting the National Program Leader listed as the primary contact in the RFA.

 BFRDP Progress Reports:

-BFRDP was first authorized in the 2002 Farm Bill but did not receive any funding until the 2008 Farm Bill – which provided roughly $19 million per year in direct mandatory funding.
+BFRDP was first authorized in the 2002 Farm Bill, but did not receive any funding until the 2008 Farm Bill – which provided roughly $19 million per year in direct mandatory funding.
 The program did not receive any funding in 2013, due to the lapse in passing a new farm bill on time.
-The 2014 Farm Bill (passed in February 2014) reauthorized BFRDP and provided an additional $100 million in mandatory funding, or $20 million per year, through Fiscal Year 2018.
-Additionally, the new farm bill expands the programs to include a priority on veterans and decreases the set-aside to socially disadvantaged farmers and farmworkers from 25 to 5 percent.
+The 2014 Farm Bill reauthorized BFRDP and provided an additional $100 million in mandatory funding, or $20 million per year, through Fiscal Year 2018.
+Additionally, the 2014 Farm Bill expanded BFRDP to include a priority on veterans, and decreased the set-aside for socially disadvantaged farmers and farmworkers from 25 to 5 percent.

 Beginning Farmer and Rancher Development Program Funding